Here’s everything you need to know about the 2018 Bristol Bikefest

 Great news – we’re sponsored by Bristol Beer Factory, so we’ll have great local beer on tap all day.

 We’ll also have top quality food through our catering supplier.
-Bring some cash and you won’t go hungry!
+Bring some cash and you won’t go hungry or thirsty!

 What is the racing format?